prath-amChawda/prath-amChawda/README.md

 - 🌱 I’m currently learning **C++, Python, Linux, C, and a little HTML**

-- 👨‍💻 All of my projects are available at githib [https://github.com/prath-amChawda?tab=repositories](https://github.com/prath-amChawda?tab=repositories)
+- 👨‍💻 All of my projects are available at github [https://github.com/prath-amChawda?tab=repositories](https://github.com/prath-amChawda?tab=repositories)

 - 📫 How to reach me **chawdapratham31@gmail.com**